 This brings us to the third film in the franchise where religion is depicted, Tim Burton’s 2001 effort of Planet of the Apes.
 Several decades had past since the original films, so the cultural context is different, and therefore we should expect some similarities but differences in how religion is presented.
 This is indeed the case.

 Like the original film, we find a strong sense of Enlightenment rationality, expressed by the character Ari (Helena Bonham Carter).
 She discusses the ape sacred scrolls, but quickly dismisses them as a fairytale.
 This skepticism is countered by the belief of the character Attar (Michael Clarke Duncan), a gorilla military leader, who expresses devotion in the form of prayer, and belief in the mythology of the sacred scrolls with its tales of a return (a “Second Coming”) of Semos, a messianic figure.
 In one scene Attar is adamant about the need for all, believer or skeptic, to bow their heads in prayer.
 And later in the film he is depicted in his tent meditating or praying before an artistic depiction of Semos.
-But with this Semos also takes on a slightly Buddhist flair, as the art portrait resembles mandalas and depictions of the Buddha used for mediation and worship.
+But with this Semos also takes on a slightly Buddhist flair, as the art portrait resembles mandalas and depictions of the Buddha used for meditation and worship.

 Given the different cultural context of 2001, Burton’s Planet of the Apes depicts a variety of reactions to religion, from the scientifically skeptical, to the devout, with the latter resembling a mild form of Christianity with some Buddhist undertones.
 But even with the presence of belief, at the conclusion of the film skepticism comes to the fore.
 As the story unfolds the origins and relationship of apes and humans comes to contradict the sacred Semos mythology, and Attar comes to the realization that, “Everything I have believed is a lie.”
 As in the 1968 film, religion is present with its powerful origin story, but in the end it must ultimately be discarded when science intrudes.
 In this understanding of the tension between religion and science, no synthesis is deemed possible.